This is Part A of Key 2, and covers Task Entry and Task Linking in MS Project.

 - Key 3 covers Task Constraints---one of the most misunderstood components of MS Project.

 - Key 5 cover Tracking Actual Progress.

-In total the Five Keys gives you the essential skill needed to use MS Project in a way that keeps the tool lean but powerful, and thus the Five Keys Method turns MS Project into a more usable tool for actually helping your projects be successful.
-See my Udemy course on the "Intro to the Five Keys" for more information on why the Five Keys Method works.
-Take this ultimate Microsoft Project Training: Beginners Microsoft Project Tutorial course right now.
+In total the Five Keys gives you the essential skills needed to use MS Project in a way that keeps the tool lean but powerful, and thus the Five Keys teaches you to use MS Project in a way that actually helps your projects be more successful.